The McCord Household

 - Start My Own: After losing a primary challenge and then winning reelection against all odds, he's said to have founded a new political party.

 - We Win...
 Because You Didn't: Liz and Jackson come up with this for his reelection bid after Dalton loses to a challenger in the primary.
 Rather than endorse his opponent, whom he and Liz both hate, they decide to run as independents.
 Jackson explains their strategy is not to win outright (they mathematically cannot), but rather to force a three-way draw in the electoral college, which punts the election to the House of Representatives where Dalton has a better chance.
+He ekes out a win by stopping Iran and Israel from going to war.

 Chief of staff to President Dalton.
 Often clashes with Elizabeth when her (typically altruistic) foreign policy aims don't mesh with the Oval Office.